ssteidl/vessel/docs/AppLayer.md

 * The run command can be executed with the last piece of the image chain and tag.
 The user should not be required to type the entire chain.

+#### Image command

+* The parent images displayed should be a comma separated list.
+* removing a dependency image should fail until all images that depend on it are removed.
+At some point we might consider adding a -R flag.